Friedrich List: Journalism and The National System: 1837–1841

+Later years: 1841–1846

+In 1841, the Württemberg government restored List's "civic honor", though his hopes of a position in the southern German states was not fulfilled.
+He continued to argue for protective tariffs, but became increasingly withdrawn due to ill health.
+In 1841, he declined an offer to edit the Rheinische Zeitung, a new liberal Cologne newspaper, and the role went to Gustav Höfken.
+Karl Marx eventually took the post.
+He also rejected an offer from Russian Minister of Finance Georg Ludwig Cancrin.

+In 1843, he established the Zollvereinsblatt in Augsburg, a newspaper in which continued his advocacy for the enlargement of the Zollverein and the organization of a national commercial system.
+After a long lecture tour in 1844, he returned to Augsburg in 1845.
+As the Zollverein moved toward a policy of free trade and List's ideas fell out of public interest, his publisher withdrew and he continued the Zollvereinsblatt at his own expense.
+He visited England with a view to forming a commercial alliance between that country and Germany but was unsuccessful.

+In 1846, with his property lost in another American crisis and his health failing, List traveled to Tyrol and committed suicide in Kufstein on November 30 with a seven-inch travel pistol.
+Since the autopsy showed that List was "afflicted with such a degree of melancholy that free thought and action was impossible", he was afforded a Christian burial.

+In an obituary, List's long-time opponent Altvater wrote:

 Views

 Nationalist view of political economy

-List's theory of "national economics" differed from the doctrines of "individual economics" and "cosmopolitan economics" by Adam Smith and J.B.
-Say.
+List's theory of "national economics" differed from the doctrines of "individual economics" and "cosmopolitan economics" by Adam Smith and Jean-Baptiste Say.
+List argued that Smithian critiques of mercantilism were "partly correct", but argued for the need for temporary tariff protection targeted to protect specific infant industries that were critical to economic growth.

 List contrasted the economic behaviour of an individual with that of a nation.
 An individual promotes only his own personal interests but a state fosters the welfare of all its citizens.
 An individual may prosper from activities which harm the interests of a nation.
 "Slavery may be a public calamity for a country, nevertheless some people may do very well in carrying on the slave trade and in holding slaves."
 Likewise, activities beneficial to society may injure the interests of certain individuals.
 "Canals and railroads may do great good to a nation, but all waggoners will complain of this improvement.
 Every new invention has some inconvenience for a number of individuals, and is nevertheless a public blessing".
 List argued that although some government action was essential to stimulate the economy, an overzealous government might do more harm than good.
 "It is bad policy to regulate everything and to promote everything by employing social powers, where things may better regulate themselves and can be better promoted by private exertions; but it is no less bad policy to let those things alone which can only be promoted by interfering social power."